SAJIB3489/URSim-ubuntu-22.04/README.md

 **1. Download the software**

-You can download Offline Simulator [URSim 5.22.2](https://www.universal-robots.com/download/software-ur-series/simulator-linux/offline-simulator-ur-series-e-series-ur-sim-for-linux-5222/) from the universal-robots website and follow the process.
-You probably need to login first to download the software.
+You can download URSim **5.22.2 (Offline Simulator)** from the official Universal Robots website: [URSim 5.22.2](https://www.universal-robots.com/download/software-ur-series/simulator-linux/offline-simulator-ur-series-e-series-ur-sim-for-linux-5222/)

+> [!NOTE]
+> You may need to log in or create an account before accessing the download.

-You can also download the software using the following link:
+Alternatively, you can download the software directly using the following link:

 ```bash
 cd ~